Keeganw3/News-Explosion-Fork/README.md

 # Features
 ## Existing Features
 ## Navigation Bar
 * The navigation bar is provided at the top of the webpage to allow the user to easily explore the website and maintains a consistent look on across the website.
-The nav bar contains links to the home, login and registration pages.
-If a user is signed in a link for logging out is added.
+The nav bar contains links to the home, login and registration pages when a user is not logged in.
+If a user is logged in a link for logging out replaces these links.

 ![Navbar Logged Out](/static/images/pp4-navbar-screenshot1.png)